tonytvo/blog-generator/content/blog/how-to-read/index.md

   - inspectional reading allows us to look at the author's blueprint and evaluate the merits of a deeper reading experience.
   - 2 sub-types of inspectional reading
     - systematic skimming
-      - quick check of the book by
+      - a quick check of the book by
         - reading preface
         - studying the table of contents
         - checking the index
-        - reading inside jacket
+        - reading inside the jacket
       - give you sufficient knowledge to understand the chapters in the book, pivotal to the author's argument.
-      - skimming helps you reach to a decision point: Does this book deserve more of my time and attention? if not, you put it down.
+      - skimming helps you reach a decision point: Does this book deserve more of my time and attention?
+If not, you put it down.
     - superficial reading
-      - just read, don't ponder the argument, don't look things up, don't write in the margins.
+      - just read, don't ponder the argument, don't look things up, and don't write in the margins.
       - if you don't understand something, move on.
-      - now that you have better understanding of the book's contents and its structure, do you want to understand it?
+      - now that you understand the book's contents and structure better, do you want to understand it?

   ## Analytical reading
   - [use marginalia to converse with the author](https://fs.blog/marginalia/)
     - the broken fragments of thought that appear scribbled in the margins of books.
-    - these fragments help us connect ideas, translate jargon, and spur critical thinking.
+    - these fragments help us connect ideas, translate the jargon, and spur critical thinking.
   - 4 rules to analytical reading
     - classify the book according to kind and subject matter
     - state what the whole book is about with the utmost brevity